jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 {% end %}

 With this last hurdle out of the way, I finally feel like I've earned my place as a non-Apple native in the Apple Music ecosystem.
+And since writing this post, I haven't encountered any more major issues with AM.
+Yet.

 ---

 ## Technology as a hobby

-It's easy to think of all of this as just sunk-cost. <q>Why not just go back to Spotify, a world where this post didn't even need to exist?</q>

-As much as I'd like to wax poetic about technology being an art form, much of it is purely practical.
+It's easy to think of all of this as just sunk-cost. <q>Why not just go back to Spotify, a world where this post didn't even need to exist?</q> As much as I'd like to wax poetic about technology being an art form—which I really think it is—I admit that in many cases, technology is a means to an end.
 So when something doesn't work the way I think it ought to, it frustrates me.
-When a piece of software complains about incompatibility, or I find myself squeezed into a forgotten _or unprofitable_ edge case, I can't rest until I find a workaround.
+When a piece of software complains about incompatibility, or I find myself squeezed into a forgotten or _unprofitable_ edge case, I can't rest until I find a workaround.

-Like music, technology is often a labour of passion, discovery, and excitement.
+Technology, like music, is often a labour of passion, discovery, and excitement for me.
 That's a lot of emotion to process internally, and friends and family were becoming numb to my constant ramblings about _Airplay_, _The Library_, and _Docker_; I needed an outlet without ears or need of patience.
-At the same time, I didn't want my learnings to be forgotten, so I started working on this _short_ post about my findings.
+At the same time, I didn't want my learnings to be forgotten.

-It quickly grew from a bulleted list into a troubleshooting guide, the introduction evolved into a longer reflection piece, and eventually both were published as two separate posts of their own right. **Ironically, it's taken me _far_ longer to write this than I spent fighting with Apple Music in the first place**, but I've gained something more than an overly-complicated listening setup.
-No matter the topic, I always feel like I learn a bit more about myself through writing, and I've come to realise—now more than ever—just how big a role music and technology play in my life.
+This post quickly grew from a bulleted list of my findings into a more detailed troubleshooting guide, the introduction evolved into a longer reflection piece, and eventually both were published as two separate posts of their own right. **Ironically, it's taken me _far_ longer to write this than I spent fighting with Apple Music in the first place**, but I've gained something more than an overly-complicated listening setup.

+No matter the topic, I always learn something new about myself through writing.
+Music and technology are deeply intertwined in my life, the nature of their relationship changing over time as my own priorities and environment have changed.
+When it comes to music, sometimes I want a more _analogue_ experience, sometimes I look to technology to overcome the physical limits of my environment or tools.
+With each swing of the pendulum, I explore new processes and develop new preferences, but my passion for music—and technology—only grows.